ChimeHQ/LanguageServerProtocol/README.md

 For the most part, this library strives to be a straightforward version of the spec in Swift.
 There are a few places, however, where it just makes sense to pull in some extra functionality.

-- `MockServer`: a stand-in that is useful for mocking a real server
-- `Server`: a protocol that describes the essential server functionality
 - `Snippet`: makes it easier to interpret the contents of completion results
 - `TokenRepresentation`: maintains the state of a document's semantic tokens
 - `DataChannel.withMessageFraming`: wraps an existing JSONRPC DataChannel up with HTTP header-based message framing

+## Client Support

+Right now, there are still some bits useful for client support in this library:

+- `MockServer`: a stand-in that is useful for mocking a real server
+- `Server`: a protocol that describes the essential server functionality

+The intention is to migrate all of these out into LanguageClient, leaving this library purely focused on protocol-level support.

 ## Supported Features